-6. Coolant Temperature Warning Light
+6. Engine Temperature Warning Light

 This light warns of an overheated engine condition.
-For a bulb check, this light will come on momentarily when the ignition is turned On.
-If the light turns on while driving, stop the vehicle, shift into N (Neutral) and increase the engine speed for 2 to 3 minutes.
-If the temperature reading does not return to normal, seek authorized service immediately.
-As temperatures rise and the gauge approaches "H", this indicator will illuminate and a single chime will sound after reaching a set threshold.
-Further overheating will cause the temperature gauge to pass "H", the indicator will continuously flash, and a continuous chime will occur until the engine is allowed to cool.
+As temperatures rise and the gauge approaches H , Λ this indicator will illuminate and a single chime will sound after reaching a set threshold.
+Further overheating will cause the temperature gauge to pass H, the indicator will continuously flash and a continuous chime will occur until the engine is allowed to cool.